ErpNetDocs/tech/advanced/jobs/index.md

 ## Execution log

-Each job execution is logged in Information Messages.
+Each job execution is logged in *Information Messages*.
 The log contains information about the starting time, ending time, the processed records and the errors that have occurred during the processing (if possible and if any).

 Example: